sadegh15khedry/ML-Algorithms-From-Scratch/Logistic-Regression/README.md

-# Spam Email Detection Using Logestic Regression From The Scatch
+# Logestic Regression From The Scatch

 ## Introduction